 “Force Majeure Event” as described in clause 19.

-“Goods” are the goods which are sold by the Supplier to the Customer
+“Goods” are the goods which are sold by the Supplier to the Customer.

 “Price List” is a list of goods provided by the Supplier that contains the pricing of products and/or Services.